ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+Once the code is executed, x equals 3 and y equals 10.
+The variables x and y themselves don't change but their values do.

 ## Question 4